motherjones/simple-slider/README.md

 *MoJo staffers:* Make a copy of [this template]( https://docs.google.com/spreadsheet/pub?key=0AswaDV9q95oZdDZFSWpEZHlNRUlHWmVqa3JqalZsZXc&output=html) and move the copy into the relevant beat folder in the Mother Jones Google Drive.
 Rename the spreadsheet appropriately.
 Change owner to MoJo Data in ``Share > Advanced``

-In your new spreadsheet, go up to the `File` menu and pick `Publish to the web,` then click `Start publishing`.
+In your new spreadsheet, go up to `File` and click on `Publish to the web,` then click on `Start publishing`.

 A URL will appear.
 It will look like this: `https://docs.google.com/spreadsheet/pub?key=0Arenb9rAosmbdG5GWHFXbWJlN1hTR2ZmN3lZMVZkOHc&output=html`